Crate Training Your Dog

 Crate training a dog is one of the best ways to ensure that he stays safe when you cannot supervise him.
 When you bring your new pet home, crate training will also help with the housetraining process, but your pup will continue using his crate for multiple reasons down the road.
 On grocery day, for example, a crate is the perfect spot for your pet to wait while you carry the bags from your vehicle to your kitchen.
 Crates are also practical for feeding time in multi-pet households.
 Crates aren’t just about making the owner’s life easier, however.
 As your dog accepts the crate as his own, you will notice him seeking it out to enjoy special treats or just when he wants a little time alone.

 To teach your pet to use a crate:

 Select a crate that fits your dog.
-A Deluxe Double Door Crate
+A Deluxe Single Door Crate

 comes in sizes to accommodate both the smallest and largest animals.
 If your dog is still a puppy, choose the size that will fit him as an adult.
 A puppy is instinctually opposed to soiling the place where he sleeps—the biggest advantage of a crate as a housetraining aid.
 If the crate is too large, though, your puppy might use one end as a bathroom.
 The divider panel that is included with both the single and double door crates solves this problem without making it necessary for you to buy more than one crate.